Candidate Fraud Prevention | BridgeView

 High

-ChatGPT and similar tools create convincing resumes, cover letters, and work samples.
-AI-generated portfolios, code samples, and writing samples mask lack of actual skills or experience.
+Generative tools can produce convincing resumes, cover letters, and work samples.
+This can mask lack of real skills or experience if not paired with structured assessments.

 Deepfake Media